 MESSAGE TO SHAREHOLDERS

-• repaid $20.2 million of bank debt during the nine months ended September 30, 2017, ending the quarter with bank debt of $10.6 million, which is $60.8 million less than the third quarter of 2016 amount of $71.4 million.
-The decrease in bank debt resulted in lower interest and bank charges, net of dividend income, of $0.37 per Boe this past quarter, 62% lower than the $0.98 per Boe in the third quarter of 2016; and
+• reduced bank debt by $12.9 million or 42% during the year ended December 31, 2017, ending the year with bank debt of $18.0 million, our lowest bank debt level at year end in four years.
+The decrease in bank debt resulted in interest and bank charges, net of dividend income, of $0.40 per Boe this past quarter, 53% lower than the $0.75 per Boe in the fourth quarter of 2016;

 President and Chief Executive Officer

-Please refer to the attached Management’s Discussion and Analysis for Reader Advisories regarding forward-looking information, non-IFRS measures and oil and gas measurements and definitions.
-This President’s Message should be read in conjunction with the unaudited condensed consolidated financial statements of Pine Cliff Energy Ltd. together with Management’s Discussion and Analysis for the period ended September 30 2017, which can be found on www.sedar.com and is subject to the same cautionary statements as set out therein.
+Please refer to the attached Management’s Discussion and Analysis for Reader Advisories regarding forward-looking information, non-GAAP measures and oil and gas measurements and definitions.
+This President’s Message should be read in conjunction with the audited consolidated financial statements of Pine Cliff Energy Ltd. together with Management’s Discussion and Analysis for the period ended December 31, 2017, which can be found on www.sedar.com and is subject to the same cautionary statements as set out therein.